lionelmace/iks-lab/book/devops-helm.md

     affinity: {}
     ```

 1. Helm runs with "default" service account.
-You should provide permissions to it to be able to install package
+Set the right permissions to be able to install package
     ```
     kubectl create clusterrolebinding add-on-cluster-admin --clusterrole=cluster-admin --serviceaccount=kube-system:default
     ```
-    > Failing to run this command you will get the following error: `Error: UPGRADE FAILED: configmaps is forbidden`
+    > Installing package will throw this error if you don't have the correction permission: `Error: UPGRADE FAILED: configmaps is forbidden`

 1. Install a Helm chart
     ```sh